jmcelroy5/Biking-Across-the-US/_posts/2014-08-27-montana-after-glacier.md

 ![alt text](http://i.imgur.com/wvRNlBRl.jpg "PEAS farm employee")

-John also took us to REI so we could grab a few things we needed for our bikes.
-Then we stopped by to see a house where he had lived for a period of time in a large teepee in the backyard... until the teepee burned down.
-It turned out that the fire may have been fortuitous, though - Since his last visit a huge, dead tree had fallen right onto the site where the teepee had stood before.
+John also took us to REI so we could grab a few things we needed.
+Then we stopped by to see a house where he had lived for a period of time in a large teepee in the backyard... until the teepee burned down one day.
+It turned out that the fire may have been fortuitous, though - Since his last visit a huge, dead tree had fallen right onto the site where the tepee had been before.

 After a series of additional errands in John's car we returned to Bruce's house. then went for ice cream at a shack that seemed to have a permanent line wrapping around the block.